HSB

 of final theses 90% of theses relate to practical and business contexts

-The experience our graduates gain abroad benefits their career opportunities immensely, as international experience and intercultural skills are increasingly in demand in a globally networked economy, science and society.
-Last but not least, exposure to other cultures also promotes the personal development of our students.
+The international experience gained by graduates greatly benefits their career opportunities, as international experience and intercultural skills are increasingly in demand in a globally networked economy, science, and society.
+Last but not least, engaging with other cultures also promotes the personal development of our students.

 © HSB - Marcus Meyer